liferay/clay/clayui.com/content/docs/components/list.md

 ### Description

-List is a visual representation of a dataset that provides more flexibility for arranging the data to display than a table and that is less visual explicit than a card view.
+List is a visual representation of a dataset that provides more flexibility for arranging the data than a table and is less visually explicit than a card view.

 <div class="alert alert-info">Check the <a href="https://lexicondesign.io">Lexicon</a> <a href="https://lexicondesign.io/docs/patterns/list.html">List Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>